mtumilowicz/kubernetes-workshop/README.txt

                 * previous Pod needs to be up and running before next is created
             * removed in the reverse order
         * can be individually accessed over DNS
-        * resurrected Pod needs to get the same name, network identity, and state as the one it's replacing
+        * resurrected Pod gets the same name, network identity, and state as killed one
     * vs Deployment
         * in the ReplicaSet, there is no way to identify a single Pod
+            * all Pods share the same specification
+    * can use this uniqueness and guaranteed ordering to assign different roles to the different unique Pods
-    * use case: primary instance and one or more secondaries
+        * example: primary instance and one or more secondaries
             * you might be able to scale the secondaries
                 * but they all need to reach the primary
                     * for example to synchronize their own data
             * solution: Pod runs a script at startup, which checks to see if it is Pod 0
                 * if it is, the Pod sets itself up as the primary
                 * next Pod doesn’t start until Pod 0 is running
                     * same startup script tells Pod it is not the primary
                     * it sets itself as a secondary and synchronizes data from Pod 0
+    * often used with headless Service
+        * each Pod in the StatefulSet is unique => useful to be able to address them individually
 * DaemonSet
     * runs a single replica of a Pod on every node in the cluster
         * or on a subset of nodes